jucheng1992/ctmle/README.md

 #> [1] 0.004409285
 ```

-In comparison, show which regularization parameter (lambda) is selected by cv.glmnet:
+In comparison, we show which regularization parameter (lambda) is selected by cv.glmnet:

 ``` r
 glmnet_fit$lambda.min